redhat-developer/vscode-yaml/README.md

 ## Schema resolution priority

-When multiple schema sources apply to the same YAML file, the language server uses the following priority order, from highest to lowest:
+When multiple schema sources or schema-disabling mechanisms apply to the same YAML file, the language server uses the following priority order, from highest to lowest:

 1. Modeline
 2. Inline `$schema` property